aws/aws-app-mesh-examples/walkthroughs/howto-k8s-cross-cluster/README.md

 App Mesh components will be deployed from one of the two clusters.
 It does not really matter where you deploy them from.
 It will have various components deployed .
 A Virtual Node per service and a Virtual Service which will have a Virtualrouter with routes tied (provider) to route traffic between red and blue equally.

-Note: If your clusters are across two different accounts then add "meshOwner: <AccountId>" to the mesh spec in the second cluster.
+Note: If your clusters are across two different accounts then add "meshOwner: AccountId" to the mesh spec in the second cluster.
+If the field isn't specified it assumes the account id of the current cluster is the owner of the mesh and will create a new mesh against that account.

 *CLOUD MAP*